OwenWard/ppdiag/README.md

 [here](https://github.com/OwenWard/ppdiag/issues).
 Similarly, we would be delighted if anyone would like to contribute to this package (such as adding other point processes, kernel functions).
 Feel free to reach out.

+# References

+-   Wu et al., Diagnostics and Visualization of Point Process Models for Event Times on a Social Network, <https://arxiv.org/abs/2001.09359>